Henrietta Howard’s Garden at Marble Hill

 A: For many years, the only clue we had as to the layout of the garden was an engraving made in about 1749.
 This shows the terraces that slope towards the river, and groves of trees.

-However, in 1991 a plan was placed in the Norfolk Record Office which showed the garden in about 1752.
+However, in 1991 a plan was placed in the Norfolk Record Office which showed the garden in about 1749.
 This had never been studied in detail in its own right until 2014, when English Heritage was compiling a new conservation management plan for the site.
-Research revealed that the c.1752 plan was created to help support Henrietta’s case in a legal dispute over an area of land.
-This means that – unlike many garden ‘plans’ of the time, which are simply design proposals – it is a survey, showing exactly how the gardens were laid out at the time.
+Previous research indicated that the plan may have dated from about 1752 and may have been created to help support Henrietta’s case in a legal dispute over an area of land.

 Q: What does the plan show?